-Before commenting directly on the Bill, we present some facts relevant to this discussion.
+Before making our submission, we present some facts relevant to this inquiry.

-- Over half a billion farmed animals are bred, raised and killed for food in Australia every year. - Most of the animals live their entire lives in sheds, they all suffer, they are nearly all killed when they are just babies and none of them want to die. - Animals are sentient, they feel pleasure and pain, they form social bonds. - Humans are able to live healthily without consuming any animal products. - Many people who adopt a nutritious vegan diet will enjoy significant health improvements by reducing the risk of major diseases such as heart disease, stroke, cancer and diabetes. - Raising and processing of animals for food is a major cause of environmental damage, including land degradation, water shortage, deforestation, ocean degradation, air pollution and climate change. - The animal agriculture industry protects its profits by preventing the public from learning about the systemic suffering of farmed animals. - Whistleblowers and rescuers want to document and expose the mistreatment and suffering of farmed animals.
+- Over half a billion farmed animals are bred, raised and killed for food in Australia every year.
+Victoria accounts for about one quarter of these. - Most of the animals live their entire lives in sheds, they all suffer, they are nearly all killed when they are just babies and none of them want to die. - Animals are sentient, they feel pleasure and pain, they form social bonds. - Humans are able to live healthily without consuming any animal products. - Many people who adopt a nutritious vegan diet will enjoy significant health improvements by reducing the risk of major diseases such as heart disease, stroke, cancer and diabetes. - Raising and processing of animals for food is a major cause of environmental damage, including land degradation, water shortage, deforestation, ocean degradation, air pollution and climate change. - The animal agriculture industry protects its profits by preventing the public from learning about the systemic suffering of farmed animals. - Whistleblowers and rescuers want to document and expose the mistreatment and suffering of farmed animals.